Privacy Shield Policy

 Data Security: All communication and files in digital format are stored on a secure network, accessible only by approved staff.
 All critical systems and servers are separately housed within ALTA’s secure facilities and are accessible only by authorized personnel.
 Our information security is managed internally and meets industry standards for secure networks.
 ALTA takes precautions to protect personal information from loss, misuse and unauthorized access, disclosure, alteration, and destruction.
 ALTA’s physical premises are protected with a security guard, 24 / 7 / 365, and all off-hour entry is logged through an access control system.
 ALTA periodically performs network backups.
 While our backup files are stored offsite, they are handled by authorized personnel only.

-HR Data: ALTA commits to cooperate with EU Data Protection Authorities and comply with the advice given by such authorities with regard to human resources data transferred from the EU in the context of the employment relationship.
+HR Data: ALTA commits to cooperate with EU Data Protection Authorities and the Swiss Federal Data Protection and Information Commissioner and comply with the advice given by such authorities with regard to human resources data transferred from the EU and Switzerland in the context of the employment relationship.
 With respect to any complaints relating to this Policy that cannot be resolved through ALTA’s internal processes, ALTA has agreed to cooperate with the European Data Protection Authorities and to participate in the dispute resolution procedures of the panel established by the European Data Protection Authorities to resolve disputes pursuant to the Privacy Shield Principles.